aileot/nvim-thyme/README.md

 ### Misleading...?

-- As you may have noticed, the term of _Zero overhead_ only means it does not affect startup time once compiled.
+- As you may have noticed, the term of _Zero overhead_ only means it does not affect startup time once compiled at an nvim runtime.
 - As you may have noticed, the term of _JIT (Just-in-time)_ might be a bit misleading due to the convention.\
   The _JIT_ in this project is more like JIT in